 Bring along enough money to use.
 It is usually a good idea to bring slightly more than you think you will need.
 This is because if you run out of cash, you may not have an ATM to use when you need one.
 Bring your money in the form of travelers checks.
 Divide them up so you can keep them in several separate places so that if you lose some, you will not lose them all.
 When you arrive at your destination, change some money into local currency.
 Some smaller places may not accept credit cards or traveler’s checks.

 Avoid over-packing your luggage with clothes.
 People often bring more clothes than are necessary, and they wind up not even wearing half of what they brought.
 Learn to travel light.
 For a week’s excursion, you really do not need to pack more than three or four each of tops and bottoms, a couple of sweaters, and a light jacket.
-Bring a heavy jacket only if you are traveling to a cold location during the winter time.
+Bring a heavy jacket only if you are traveling to a cold location during the winter-time.
 Bring colors that can be worn together without clashing.
-Bring along a black skirt or trousers that can be worn for casual wear during a sightseeing tour or a nice dinner in the evening.
+Bring along skirts or trousers that can be worn for casual wear during a sightseeing tour or a nice dinner in the evening.

 Learn some local customs of the foreign area to which you are traveling.
 For example, in some countries, it is not customary to leave a tip for the servers.
 Learning local customs will help you avoid embarrassing situations.